OctopusDeploy/docs/docs/infrastructure/environments/index.md

 It's a good idea to put your least production-like environments first, and the most production-like environments last.

-## Using Advanced Filters
+## Use advanced filters

 You can use advanced filters to search your environments by clicking on **SHOW ADVANCED FILTERS** from the environment page.

 This will let you search by:

 - Name
-- Deployment Target
+- Deployment target
 - Environment
 - Target Roles
 - Health Status
-- Communication Style
+- Communication style

-## Next
+## Learn more

-Learn how to add and manage your [Deployment Targets](/docs/infrastructure/deployment-targets/index.md).
+Learn how to add and manage your [deployment targets](/docs/infrastructure/deployment-targets/index.md).